ADMISSION | APPLY NOW | CURRICULUM | FACULTY

 - Visual demonstration of ability to detect color shades/tones such as shades of gray seen on Radiologic film and skin-tone changes detectable in cyanotic or flushed skin.

 - Demonstration of volume and clarity of voice when giving instructions at a distance of at least nine feet.

 - Demonstration of hearing accuracy at a distance of at least nine feet.

 - Demonstration of physical ability to engage in lifting and maneuvering patient and X-ray equipment in excess of 50 pounds or more.

 The RGT Admissions Committee will select each semester's class from the pool of applicants who meet minimum admission requirements.
 Any application with incomplete records will not be considered for admission.
 The admission process is competitive and completion of minimum requirements is not a guarantee of admission.
-Check with the Admissions Office and/or the Health Education Advisor for selection details and deadlines.
+The application deadline is April 1st.

 After program admission and prior to attending clinical rotations, students must provide proof of immunization for MMR.
 Additionally, students are required to obtain two year healthcare provider CPR training, TB skin test and submit to drug screening after enrollment.
 These services will be scheduled by MCC program faculty.
 The student is responsible for the costs of these services.

 All students admitted into the Program are required to pay for background checks, which are done after admission and prior to clinical laboratories.
 This charge is attached as registration a fee.
 There are certain convictions that prevent an individual from being eligible to participate in clinical experiences.
 If a student is unable to participate in clinical experiences, he/she is to be dismissed from the Program.
 For additional information, please contact the health education counselor or your advisor.